If you're married, there are circumstances where filing separately can save you money on your income taxes.

 Filing separately to save with unforeseen expenses

-Adjusted gross income also determines if a couple can use unreimbursed health care costs and casualty losses on Schedule A to save taxes.
-Unless out-of-pocket medical expenses exceed 7.5 percent of AGI for 2017 and 2018, they don't qualify as a deduction.
-Casualty losses must also total more than 10 percent of AGI.
-The spouse with the loss or substantial medical outlay calculates deductibility against his own, lower AGI when he and his partner file separate returns.
+The spouse with the loss or substantial medical outlay calculates deductibility against his or her own lower AGI when the couple files separate returns.
 When one spouse can lower taxable income this way, married filing separately might trim a couple's overall tax burden.

 Beginning Jan.
 1, 2019, all taxpayers may deduct only the amount of the total unreimbursed allowable medical care expenses for the year that exceeds 10% of their adjusted gross income.

 Filing separately to guard the future

 When you don't want to be liable for your partner's tax bill, choosing the married-filing-separately status offers financial protection: the IRS won't apply your refund to your spouse's balance due.
 Separate returns make sense to prevent the IRS from seizing a spouse's tax refund when the other has fallen behind on child support payments.

 Couples in the process of divorcing may shun joint returns to avoid post-divorce complications with the IRS, while a spouse who questions her partner's tax ethics may feel more comfortable living a separate tax life.